 Sao Paulo hosts the only Lithuania's consulate general in Latin America (Avenida Irai, 438, cj.
 34).
 It was established after the Lithuanian embassy in Argentina was closed down as a cost saving measure in 2013.
 The larger number of Lithuanian-Brazilians was cited as a reason of the move to Sao Paulo although the decition has received criticism as the Lithuanian-Argentine community is held to be more lively and safeguarding Lithuanian traditions.
 For example in Brazil there are no Lithuanian sunday schools to pass on the language to the next generation.
 The true number of Lithuanian-Brazilians is heavily disputed with various sources claiming 30 000, 150 000, 300 000 or even 1 000 000.
 Presumably the larger numbers include everyone who had at least single grandfather or great grandfather from Lithuania.
 Lithuanian-Brazilian Community election of 1970 had 821 participants, while its counterpart in 1999 had 177 participants.

 Rural Lithuanian communities largely assimilated over a couple generations as they always lived intermixed with other larger groups.
 Lithuanian rural settlement was largely limited to the states of Sao Paulo, Parana and Rio Grande do Sul.
-In Rio Grande do Sul Lithuanians established the Ijui city (pop.
+In Rio Grande do Sul Lithuanians established Ijui city (pop.
 100 000) where they were later joined and outnumbered by other European ethnicities.
 There is also a small Lithuanian community in Rio De Janeiro megalopolis.
 In 1954 there were some 50 000 Lithuanian Brazilians, of them 30 000 in Sao Paulo, 20 000 in the countryside and 300 in Rio.
-Most of them were interwar migrants, many once lured in by a free boat trip (in exchange for a long-term contract) and plantation company promises of "American riches" (some believed the entire American continent is as rich as the USA, while in fact Brazilian GDP per capita was 1/6th of the US one in 1929; the wages were lower than in Lithuania but cheap land compensated this to some).
+Most were interwar migrants, many once lured in by a free boat trip (in exchange for a long-term contract) and plantation company promises of "American riches" (some believed the entire American continent to be as rich as the USA, while in fact Brazilian GDP per capita was 1/6th of the US one in 1929 and the wages in Brazil were lower than in Lithuania but cheap land compensated this to some).
 500 post-World War 2 refugees in 1940s became the last major immigration of Lithuanians to Brazil.
-There have also been several thousands Lithuanians in Brazil prior to 1918 independence (immigranted in 1870s-1910s).
+There had also been several thousands Lithuanians in Brazil prior to 1918 independence (immigrated in 1870s-1910s).